-where $x_i(t)$ shows the state of element i at a discrete time t, f(x) indicates logistic map, a parameter e represents the strength of the entire combination, and N shows the total number of elements.
+where $x_i(t)$ shows the state of element i at a discrete time t, f(x) shows logistic map, a parameter e shows the strength of the entire combination, and N shows the total number of elements.

-B. About ICAS
+2.2.
+About ICAS

-In this research, we propose some further works of ICAS.
-By using ICAS which united the chaotic elements to generate various sounds by GCM, favorite sounds for an operator appear as a adjusting parameter of GCM.
+In this research, we propose some further works of Interactive Chaotic Amusement System (ICAS)[4].
+By using ICAS which united the chaotic elements to generate various sounds by GCM, favorite sounds for an operator appear as a whole adjusting the parameter of GCM.
 Its control is enabled by the human operator, and the sound is tuned by a visual information.

-Fig. 1.
-Overview Of Proposed Music Generation System
+3. Proposed Music Generation System